 Technology and Home Automation

-Every day there seems to be advanced in technology, which ultimately leads to options to automate our homes.
+Every day there seem to be advances in technology, which ultimately leads to options to automate our homes.
 Already you can purchase smart technology-enabled appliances, heating, air conditioning, and, of course, smart plugs and lighting.

 Luckily, most home security manufacturers are working hard to improve the compatibility of their components across most major automation devices, such as Amazon products with build in Hubs, Google Home, and even smaller brands, such as Wink.
 The most compatible all of your devices are, the easier your whole system will be to operate.